-- A combined heat and power scheme has been installed in the Mason Energy Centre to provide heat and power - Jarratt Hall is being refurbished in stages and the old electric heating replaced with heat supplied from the university's combined heat and power scheme, which also supplies power to the building. - High efficiency LED lighting has been installed in a number of residences including Jarratt, Shackleton, Ashcroft, Elgar Court, and the Spinney
+- A combined heat and power scheme has been installed in the Mason Energy Centre to provide heat and power - Jarratt Hall has been refurbished and the old electric heating has been replaced with heat supplied from the university's combined heat and power scheme, which also supplies power to the building. - High efficiency LED lighting has been installed in a number of residences including Jarratt, Shackleton, Ashcroft, Elgar Court, Mason, Tennis Court Green Community and the Spinney - Photovoltaic panels have been installed on Tennis Court Green Community with funding from the Residences Association.
+The fiscal benefits achieved will be used to fund further green projects

-Photovoltaic panels have been installed on Centre Court with funding from the Residences Association.
-The fiscal benefits achieved will be used to fund further green projects (additional PV units are/will be installed in the Bio Hub, new library and the Sports Centre/Swimming Pool).
+(additional PV units are/will be installed in the Bio Hub, new library and the Sports Centre/Swimming Pool).